 How will I know who I will be pitching to?

-If you are shortlisted you will receive a formal invitation to pitch along with information on which brands you will be pitching to will be revealed on pitching day itself.
+If you are shortlisted you will receive a formal invitation to pitch along with joining instructions.
+The identity of the brand(s) you will be pitching to will be revealed on pitching day itself.

 I have more than one idea or solution.
 Do I need to make separate applications?

 It depends whether each of your ideas or solutions address the same or different challenges.
 For example, if you have separate solutions that can actually solve the same problem, put them in one application.
 If, however your solutions are aimed at solving different problems, put them in separate applications.

 If you are shortlisted to pitch, you will receive pitching guidelines that will help you prepare your pitch(es).
 As a hint, the format is likely to be similar to the questions you are asked in Section 2 of the application form.
 You will be given more time than a standard 120-second elevator pitch.
 The exact amount of time will depend on the number of pitches scheduled for the day.
 All these will be clearly set out in the pitching guidelines.

 If I’m shortlisted, how many people from my business can attend?

 Attendees will be limited to two representatives per company.
 However, if you wish to take up the option to exhibit, you are welcome to bring an additional colleague to look after your exhibition stand.

 Application to participate in the SMMT Future Mobility Challenge has now closed.
 If you have applied, you will hear from us regarding the outcome of your application by the end of August.

 In the meantime, if you have any questions please contact us at firstname.lastname@example.org